-In order to assess our true velocity accuracy, we cross-correlated the spectra of the K4III star HD 223311 that were observed on different nights.
+To assess our true velocity accuracy, we cross-correlated the spectra of the K4 III star HD 223311 that were observed on different nights.
 From the 12 object/template combinations, we found a standard deviation of 5 km s-1.
-Thus, we think that a velocity error of $\sim 5 - 10$ km s-1 is an honest assessment of our true errors.
+Thus, we think that a velocity error of $\sim 5-10$ km s-1 is an honest assessment of our true errors.

-5. Results
+5. RESULTS

 5.1.
-Identifying the Sculptor group star clusters
+Identifying the Sculptor Group Star Clusters

 The measured velocities easily remove contaminating background galaxies from our sample of globular cluster candidates.
-As a first step to identify likely foreground stars from objects in the Sculptor group, we used a combination of our measured velocities and the measured FWHM of our objects compared to the median FWHM of all point-like sources.
-Figure 4, which plots velocity vs. the ratio of the FWHM of the object to that of typical point sources in the images, demonstrates our technique.
-Because the Sculptor group lies near the South Galactic Pole, foreground stars have an average heliocentric velocity near 0 km s-1 and, as calculated for 568 stars in the direction of the Sculptor group taken from the General Catalog of mean radial velocities (Barbier-Brossat & Figon 2000), a velocity dispersion of 40 km s-1.
+As a first step to identify likely foreground stars from objects in the Sculptor group, we used a combination of our measured velocities and the measured FWHM of our objects compared with the median FWHM of all pointlike sources.
+Figure 4, which plots velocity versus the ratio of the

+FWHM of the object to that of typical point sources in the images, demonstrates our technique.
+Because the Sculptor group lies near the south Galactic pole, foreground stars have an average heliocentric velocity near 0 km s-1 and, as calculated for 568 stars in the direction of the Sculptor group taken from the General Catalog of mean radial velocities (Barbier-Brossat & Figon 2000), a velocity dispersion of 40 km s-1.
 This is similar to the vertical velocity dispersion of the thick disk, $\sigma_z \sim 45$ km s-1 (Gilmore, Wyse, & Kuijken 1989).
-The systemic velocities of NGC 55, NGC 247, NGC 253, and NGC 300, on the other hand, are in the range 125 - 245 km s-1 (Carignan & Puche 1990; Puche, Carignan, & Bosma 1990; Puche, Carignan, & Wainscoat 1991a; Puche, Carignan, & van Gorkom 1991b).
+The systemic velocities of NGC 55, 247, 253, and 300, on the other hand, are in the range 125-245 km s-1 (Carignan & Puche 1990; Puche, Carignan, & Bosma 1990; Puche, Carignan, & Wainscoat 1991b; Puche, Carignan, & van Gorkom 1991a).

-In addition, stars have profiles that vary by only ~10% in their widths compared to the median PSF, as measured from the distribution of objects in Figure 4.
+In addition, stars have profiles that vary by only $\sim 10\%$ in their widths compared with the median PSF, as measured from the distribution of objects in Figure 4.
 Figure 4 contains a number of somewhat broader objects, many of which have velocities similar to the systemic velocities of the Sculptor group galaxies.
-We selected as likely Sculptor group star clusters those objects that either had velocities in excess of 2σ of the mean foreground star velocity, or that were 2σ broader than the mean PSF of the image in which they were found; the majority of our selected clusters have velocities or broadening factors in excess of 3σ compared to stars.
-We were of course unable to identify compact GCs that have $v{\rm hel} < 100 \text{ km s}^{-1}$, but we expect these to be relatively small in number.
+We selected as likely Sculptor group star clusters those objects that either had velocities in excess of 2 $\sigma$ of the mean foreground star velocity, or that were 2 $\sigma$ broader than the mean PSF of the image in which they were found; the majority of our selected clusters have velocities or broadening factors in excess of 3 $\sigma$ compared with stars.
+We were, of course, unable to identify compact GCs that have $v{\rm hel} < 100~{\rm km}$ s-1, but we expect these to be relatively small in number.